CESNET/simplesamlphp-module-authswitcher/README.md

 # SimpleSAMLPHP module authswitcher

-Module for switching between authentication methods on a per-user basis (e.g. [YubiKey](https://github.com/simplesamlphp/simplesamlphp-module-yubikey) or [TOTP](https://github.com/NIIF/simplesamlphp-module-authtfaga)).
+Module for toggling [authentication processing filters](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc) on a per-user basis (e.g. [YubiKey](https://github.com/simplesamlphp/simplesamlphp-module-yubikey) or [TOTP](https://github.com/aidan-/SimpleTOTP)).

-This module's main function is to run 2FA modules (probably as [Auth Proc Filters](https://simplesamlphp.org/docs/stable/simplesamlphp-authproc)) depending on users' settings.

 Example: One user only authenticates with username and password, second uses password and YubiKey and third user logs in with password and TOTP.

 It does not handle the settings, which can be done using the [authapi module](https://gitlab.ics.muni.cz/id.muni.cz/id.muni.cz-authapi).
+This module retrieves the settings using class DataAdapter.

 ## How to